EnriqueRocha13/3d-portfolio/README.md

 ## 🚀 Deployment

+This project is deployed on multiple platforms:

+### Vercel (Primary)
+The main production site is hosted on Vercel at [henrydeveloper.digital](https://www.henrydeveloper.digital/)

+### GitHub Pages (Alternative)
-The project is configured to automatically deploy to GitHub Pages:
+You can also deploy to GitHub Pages using:

 ```bash
 npm run deploy